"River Anchoring 101"

 (5) Use a Float ; These floats are used for 3 purposes.
 (A) To be able to go back to exactly the same spot you were fishing from when you caught the fish as per above.
 (B) To claim your spot in the river, when you hook a salmon or sturgeon that you need to fight it away from other nearby boats.
 (C) To act as an anchor puller when using a one way slider on the line.
 They should not be used to locate a favorite spot, and somewhat permanently SAVE your own fishing hole, even overnight.

 Usually these floats are round orange bumpers in size from 9", 15" and 20", depending on the size of the boat and weight of the anchor.
 (Their use is explained later)

 (6) Sea Anchors ; Sometimes called drift socks, if in the smaller sizes you really need two, one for each side.
 One is usually enough off one side of the stern, you can place it on either side to help maintain your position, as it tends to shift you slightly toward the opposite side.
 As the tide comes nearer slack, you may need one on each side.
-Size will depend on the size of the boat, but the small size that Fisherman's Marine sells, (about 12" dia.) is usually OK for a boat in the 16'-18' size.
+The size will depend on the size of the boat, but the small size that Fisherman's Marine sells, (about 12" dia.) is usually OK for a boat in the 16'-18' size.
 With a deep Vee fiberglas boat with no cabin, you may not need them as much.
 But flatter bottomed boats or ones with a cabin or convertible tops sway badly in the wind or at a slack tide without a sea anchor.
-When rigging these up, you want to tie a small cord to the bottom end, so you can pull on it which will reverse the funnel, tripping this sock letting the water out allowing you to pull it in backwards, decreasing the effort to retrieve it, as when a fish is being reeled in.
+When rigging these up, you want to tie a small cord to the bottom end, so you can pull on it, which will reverse the funnel, tripping this sock letting the water out allowing you to pull it in backwards, decreasing the effort to retrieve it, as when a fish is being reeled in.
 Also you may consider attaching a small crab float to the line just below the eye used for attaching it to a stern cleat.
 It can be rather disheartening to see the whole thing go downriver, slowly sinking out of sight if you happen to loose grasp of the line.

 (7) Use Your Kicker Motor ; When the tide ebbs and the socks are not efficient enough to keep you in position, but still enough current to work your lures, put your kicker motor into reverse then at a high idle, pull the boat against the anchor to maintain your position.

 Obviously, depending on what specie you are targeting, this spot may vary.
 This decision can be a very precise for some experienced fishermen, as they know from previous trips or can read the sonar bottom structure, to be just where they want to be.
-They will defend their "right" to be there and not have "their" TERRITORY encroached on in any way.
+Some will defend their "right" to be there and not have "their" TERRITORY encroached on in any way.